On the representation of Boolean and real functions as Hamiltonians for quantum computing: Introduction

-Thus, computing the Hamiltonian representation (\ref{eq:Hfexpan}) of a Boolean function is equivalent to computing its Fourier expansion.
-By considering a Boolean function corresponding to an NP-hard decision problems (more precisely, a function corresponding to a \#P-hard counting problem), from (\ref{eq:f0coefficient}) we have the following corollary. \begin{cor} Computing the identity coefficient $\widehat{f}(\emptyset)$ of the Hamiltonian $H_f$ representing a Boolean satisfiability (SAT) formula $f$ (given in conjunctive normal form) is $\#P$-hard.
-Deciding if $\widehat{f}(\emptyset)=0$ is equivalent to deciding if $f$ is unsatisfiable, in which case $H_f$ is identically (reducible to) the $0$ matrix. \end{cor}
+Thus, from (\ref{eq:f0coefficient}) in we see that computing the Hamiltonian representation (\ref{eq:Hfexpan}) of a Boolean function is equivalent to computing its Fourier expansion, and is at least as computationally difficult as computing $\widehat{f}(\emptyset)$. \begin{cor} Computing the identity coefficient $\widehat{f}(\emptyset)$ of the Hamiltonian $H_f$ representing a Boolean satisfiability (SAT) formula $f$ (given in conjunctive normal form) is $\#P$-hard.
+Deciding if $\widehat{f}(\emptyset)=0$ is equivalent to deciding if $f$ is unsatisfiable, in which case $H_f$ reduces to the $0$ matrix. \end{cor}

-Hence, for any Boolean function $f$ given in a form such that counting its number of satisfying inputs is $\#P$-hard, computing the identity coefficient $\widehat{f}(\emptyset)$ of its Hamiltonian representation will be $\#P$-hard also.
-Such hard counting problems include not only functions corresponding to NP-hard decision problems such as SAT, but also certain functions corresponding to decision problems decidable in polynomial time, such as counting the number of perfect matchings in a bipartite graph; see e.g. \cite{AroraBarak}.
-Note that the quantity $\widehat{f}(\emptyset)$ is proportional to the trace of $H_f$ and hence is basis independent.
+Hence, given a Boolean function $f$ such that counting its number of satisfying inputs is $\#P$-hard, computing the identity coefficient $\widehat{f}(\emptyset)$ of its Hamiltonian representation will be $\#P$-hard also.
+Such hard counting problems include not only functions corresponding to NP-hard decision problems such as SAT, but also certain functions corresponding to decision problems decidable in polynomial time, such as counting the number of perfect matchings in a bipartite graph; see, e.g.,~\cite{AroraBarak}.
+We emphasize that even if we can compute the value of each Fourier coefficient, a Hamiltonian~$H_f$ representing a general Boolean or real function on $n$ bits may require a number of Pauli~$Z$ terms that is exponentially large with respect to $n$; such an example is the logical AND of $n$ variables (see Table~\ref{tab:basicHams}).

-We emphasize that even if we could, somehow, compute the value of each Fourier coefficient, a Hamiltonian~$H_f$ representing a general Boolean function on $n$ bits may require a number of Pauli $Z$ terms that are exponentially many with respect to $n$.
-We define the size of $H_f$, $\text{size}(H_f)$, to be the number of nonzero terms in the sum~(\ref{eq:Hfexpan}), and the degree of $H_f$, $\deg(H_f)=\deg(f)$, to be the maximum locality (number of qubits acted on) of any such term.
-Hence, we consider a family of $n$-bit functions $f_n$ to be \textit{efficiently representable} as the Hamiltonians $H_{f_n}$ if ${\rm size}(H_{f_n})$ grows polynomially with $n$ for each $f_n$ and so does the cost for computing each of the nonzero coefficients.\footnote{Note that we implicitly assume each $f_n$ is described (as input) by ${\rm poly}(n)$ bits.
-On the other hand, if, say, each $f_n$ is described with a number of bits that is~$\Omega(2^n)$, then we may always construct $H_{f_n}$ efficiently with respect to this exponentially large input.}